fachat/upet_roms/README.md

 ![Micro-PET architecture](images/upet-system-architecture.png)

-This repository builds an *spiimg* resp. *spiimg70m* for the boot flash ROM, that contains the initial program loader (IPL), a boot menu, and various ROM images to run as Commodore PET machines, as described below.
+This repository builds an *spiimg* for the boot flash ROM, that contains the initial program loader (IPL), a boot menu, and various ROM images to run as Commodore PET machines, as described below.